 In addition, the students’ success “allows me to evaluate how well I’m teaching these skills,” Larsen says.
 “I treat the Alteryx Core exam as one of the criteria that I’m trying to reach.”
 By introducing an external criterion of success that is beyond his control and always changing, he sees an opportunity to hone his teaching skills and materials.

+like,” he says.
 “Alteryx is one of the best tools out there for that initial part of the process,” says Larsen.
 “And where it really shines is when you’re doing ad hoc analysis.
 In my experience, you can develop and run a workflow about 400% faster using Alteryx compared with other analytics technology tools.”

 Larsen first learned about the Alteryx Analytic Process Automation Platform in a meeting with company co-founder and former CEO, Dean Stoecker.
 “He asked me, ‘Why don’t you teach using Alteryx?’’’
 Larsen recalls.
 “Well, a lot of companies ask me to teach using their tools — so I’m a very skeptical person.”